Photo by Ola Sierant

 theatre and games enthusiast.

-I defended my joint Ph.D. degree in physics and photonics in September 2022 under the supervision of Prof. Michał Tomza (Faculty of Physics, University of Warsaw, Poland) and Prof. Maciej Lewenstein (ICFO – The Institute of Photonic Sciences, Spain).
-Before, I did my MSc in quantum chemistry and BSc in Biotechnology at the University of Warsaw.
+Before joining aQa, I was a research fellow at the Center of Computational Quantum Physics of the Flatiron Institute in New York.
+In 2022, I defended my joint Ph.D. in physics and photonics under the supervision of Prof. Michał Tomza (Faculty of Physics, University of Warsaw, Poland) and Prof. Maciej Lewenstein (ICFO – The Institute of Photonic Sciences, Spain).
+Before that, I did my MSc in quantum chemistry and BSc in biotechnology at the University of Warsaw.

 Research directions